ARTICLE I: NAME

 Section 2.
 Publications will be operated under guidelines approved by the board of directors.

-ARTICLE VIII FINANCES
+ARTICLE IX FINANCES

 Section 1.
 Annual dues, registration fees and other fees shall be determined by the board of directors.